-Lose Yourself begins with a melodic burst of various instruments, harmonizing together with the intent of lubricating its listeners’ eardrums, before being invaded by heavy drums and a thudding bass-line.
+Lose Yourself begins with a melodic burst of various instruments, harmonizing together with the intent of lubricating its listeners’ eardrums.
+Shortly afterward, the sounds invaded by heavy drums and a thudding bass-line.
 By this time listeners’ are hooked, and then, Eminem reveals his evergreen message.

 “If you had one shot, or one opportunity to seize everything you ever wanted.
 In one moment, would you capture it, or just let it slip?
 And this becomes the theme that everyone can relate to.”